 ArcGIS Enterprise on Kubernetes: What is it?

 ArcGIS Enterprise on Kubernetes is a new deployment option, which now accompanies Windows and Linux as supported operating systems for ArcGIS Enterprise, running in your managed environment.
-This is a complete architectural redesign based on microservices, with the software delivered via containers, and orchestrated by Kubernetes, a cloud-native technology being adopted rapidly around the world.
-With this ArcGIS 2021 release, ArcGIS Enterprise 10.9 now brings a Kubernetes deployment option to eligible ArcGIS Enterprise customers.
+This is a complete architectural redesign based on microservices, with the software delivered via containers, and orchestrated by Kubernetes, a cloud native technology being adopted rapidly around the world.
 For a deeper discussion of the technology and architecture, read Dev Summit 2021: Introducing ArcGIS Enterprise on Kubernetes.

 Here are just a few reasons to get excited about the new cloud native architecture.
 It will help you handle unpredictable demand, which is the reality for many of our customers.
 Helping you right-size your infrastructure by making scaling as simple as possible is one of many benefits of the Kubernetes architecture.